luisacicolini/luisacicolini.github.io/src/content/posts/pps-proof.md

   simp
 ```

-For completeness, here the remaining theorems used in these proofs are:
+For completeness, the remaining/auxilliary theorems used in these proofs are:
 ```lean
 theorem cons_recursive_addition (newEl : Nat) (l : List Nat) :
   recursive_addition (newEl :: l) = newEl + recursive_addition l := by rfl